saucepleez/tasktServer/README.md

 ## Technology
 The web application runs on ASP.NET Core MVC v2.0, uses MS SQL Server to store logs and client data, and communicates with the robot workers through web sockets.

+## Quick Start
+Initial documentation on how to connect clients to the server [here](https://github.com/saucepleez/tasktServer/wiki/Connecting-Clients).

 ## License
 This project is licensed under the Apache License - see the LICENSE.md file for details.
 This project is free for personal or commercial use.

+## Functional Roadmap
+- [X] Enable taskt Clients to Connect to Server
+- [ ] Create and Build Assignments (jobs that are assigned to workers)
+- [ ] Populate Agenda with upcoming/in progress/completed assignments